History of slavery in New York (state): English rule

 A 1798 watercolor of Fresh Water Pond.
 Bayard's Mount, a 110 ft hillock, is in the left foreground.
 Prior to being levelled around 1811 it was located near the current intersection of Mott and Grand Streets.
 New York City, which then extended to a stockade which ran approximately north–southeast from today's Chambers Street and Broadway, is visible beyond the southern shore.

-In 1664, the English took over New Amsterdam and the colony.
-They continued to import slaves to support the work needed.
+Following the English conquest of New Netherland, which was renamed New York, slaves continued to imported to the colony.
 Enslaved Africans performed a wide variety of skilled and unskilled jobs, mostly in the burgeoning port city and surrounding agricultural areas.
 In 1703, more than 42% of New York City's households held slaves, a percentage higher than in the cities of Boston and Philadelphia, and second only to Charleston in the South.
-It's one of the highest slavery rates in any of the original North American colonies.
+It is one of the highest slavery rates in any of the original North American colonies.

 In 1708, the New York Colonial Assembly passed a law entitled "Act for Preventing the Conspiracy of Slaves" which prescribed a death sentence for any slave who murdered or attempted to murder his or her master.
 This law, one of the first of its kind in Colonial America, was in part a reaction to the murder of William Hallet III and his family in Newtown (Queens).

 New York became a hub for the trading of enslaved people.
 Auctions were typically held in the Meal Market and later the Fly Market and in 1711, a formal slave market was established at the end of Wall Street on the East River, and it operated until 1762.
 The institution remained fully entrenched until the state passed the Gradual Emancipation Act of 1799, and even after the emancipation of slaves in New York State, the economic and social legacies of slavery bled into society and continued to shape New York's racial dynamics throughout the 19th century.